CSC_51052 (formerly INF552) - Individual/Group Projects

 3. Expectations and Evaluation Criteria

 You can work alone, in pairs, possibly larger groups, up to three students.
-I will obviously have higher expectations from projects depending on how many students are involved.
+Obviously, my expectations about a project are a direct function of how many students are involved.

 The following criteria are considered when evaluating your project: